luthfikhan/redlock-js/README.md

 - `redis`: Redis connection options.
 - `cluster`: If you're using a Redis cluster, provide cluster configuration.
 - `key`: The unique key for your lock.
-- `interval` (optional): Retry interval in milliseconds when attempting to acquire the lock.
+- `interval` (default: 100): Retry interval in milliseconds when attempting to acquire the lock.
-- `expire` (optional):  Expiration time in seconds for the lock key.
+- `expire` (default: 300):  Expiration time in seconds for the lock key.
 Setting an expiration time allows you to automatically release the lock after a certain duration, effectively locking a resource without needing an explicit release operation.

 ## Additional Functionality
 ### Automatic Cleanup